Bermuda: Tourism

 Tourism is Bermuda's second-largest industry, with the island attracting over half a million visitors annually, of whom more than 80% are from the United States.
 Other significant sources of visitors are from Canada and the United Kingdom.
 However, the sector is vulnerable to external shocks, such as the 2008 recession.

+Nearly 80% of Bermuda visitors are cruise passengers (about 535,000 in 2024), with 20% flying in (about 140,000 in 2024).
+However, in terms of which group spends the most money during their stay in Bermuda, the numbers are flipped, whereby air visitors make up 78% of the $531 million spent there in 2024.

 Housing

 The affordability of housing became a prominent issue during Bermuda's business peak in 2005 but has softened with the decline of Bermuda's real estate prices.
 The World Factbook lists the average cost of a house in June 2003 as $976,000, while real estate agencies have claimed that this figure had risen to between $1.6 million and $1.845 million by 2007, though such high figures have been disputed.

 Transportation

 Bermuda consists of several islands with an area of 53.2 km2 with 447 km of paved roads—225 km of which are public roads and 222 km are private paved roads.
 A former railway track has been converted into a walking trail.
 There are also two marine ports (Hamilton and St. George's), and an airport, the L.F.
-Wade International Airport, located at the former U.S. Naval Air Station.
+Wade International Airport, located at the former US Naval Air Station.
 A causeway links Hamilton Parish, Bermuda to St. George's and the airport.

 In common with the United Kingdom and most British Overseas Territories, traffic drives on the left.

 Bermuda's Ministry of Tourism and Transport manages the public ferry service, "SeaExpress", and the public bus system.